 - 13 Post-incident support for the staff involved in certain cases staff may wish to draw upon the personal support available through the Council's Welfare Officer, or through their local professional association or trade union representative.
-A trade union contact list is available. - 14 Training It is the responsibility of the school management to ensure that staff receive training appropriate to their role, in the management of challenging behaviour and in techniques of prevention and restraint which are relevant to a school setting and appropriate for use with children and young people.
-It is The Grove School's Policy that all staff who directly support pupils are supported with specialist training from the council's approved trainers.
+A trade union contact list is available.
+Staff will be supported by the SLT and the Governors in the event that they are accused of misconduct, the schools policy will be followed and an investigation will be carried out, all staff will be supported through this process. - 14 Training It is the responsibility of the school management to ensure that staff receive training appropriate to their role, in the management of challenging behaviour and in techniques of prevention and restraint which are relevant to a school setting and appropriate for use with children and young people.
+It is The Grove School's Policy that all staff who directly support pupils are supported with specialist MAPA training.
 Specific training to manage individualised Behaviour Support Plans and Contracts may also be arranged for staff supporting a specific pupil and all school staff on a more generalised briefing basis with regard to a broader sharing of relevant information which may support a whole school approach.
 Coaching of specific skills and techniques is also arranged which may include observations of skilled staff who have expertise in a range of areas.
 Staff are also encouraged to self-identify areas for development for which the school will support with specific training.